Studies

 AstraZeneca Vaxzevria® PASS

-This project was required by PRAC and aims to evaluate the incidence and relative risk of safety concerns and AESIs from the AstraZeneca Vaxzevria® vaccine.
+This project was required by PRAC and aims to identify, characterise, and quantify the risk of safety concerns and AESIs from the AstraZeneca Vaxzevria® vaccine across large and diverse populations.
+The study includes data from 5 European sites across 4 different countries within the VAC4EU network.

 Global Vaccine Safety Project

-This three-year project led by the Global Vaccine Data Network (GVDN) began in May of 2022 and aims to assess the safety of COVID-19 vaccines across large and diverse study populations, taking advantage of the 17 countries represented in the GVDN consortium.
-VAC4EU acts as the coordinating center for the European sites.
-The goal of the project is to study the association between COVID vaccines and myocarditis/pericarditis, vaccine-induced immune thrombotic thrombocytopenia, Guillain-Barré syndrome, and any potential genetic basis for these reactions.
-This type of study is an exciting opportunity to innovate with best practices for case validation and participant consent for specimen collection.
+This initiative, led by the Global Vaccine Data Network (GVDN) and supported by funding from the U.S. Centers for Disease Control and Prevention (CDC), aims to evaluate the safety of COVID-19 vaccines across diverse and extensive study populations, leveraging the participation of 26 countries within the GVDN consortium.
+VAC4EU serves as the coordinating center for European sites, including the Drug Safety Research Unit, Fisabio, IDIAPJGol, and the Fundació Hospital Universitari Vall d’Hebron.
+The project’s objective is to contribute to the investigation of the potential association between COVID-19 vaccines and adverse reactions such as myocarditis/pericarditis, vaccine-induced immune thrombotic thrombocytopenia, Guillain-Barré syndrome, and any underlying genetic predispositions to these reactions.
+Interim results of these studies have been presented in the GVDN Symposium and will soon be submitted for peer review publications.
+This study presents an exciting opportunity to implement innovative approaches to case validation and participant consent for specimen collection, paving the way for innovative in vaccine safety research.

 Finished Projects